Apoorv-Tiwari-99/Event-Booking-Project/README.md

 Open the connection and create a new SQL query tab.

-Copy-paste the contents of event_booking.sql (provided in this repo).
+Copy-paste the contents of event_booking.sql (provided in server folder).

 Execute the script ✅ to create the database and tables.